cerner/terra-core/packages/terra-html-table/docs/README.md

 # Terra HTML Table

-The Terra HTML Table structural component for creating semantic html tables.
+The Terra HTML Table is a component for creating read-only, non-responsive, standard semantic tables.
+If an interactive table is required, please refer to the terra-table.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):
   - `npm install terra-html-table`
-  - `yarn add terra-html-table`

 <!-- AUTO-GENERATED-CONTENT:START Peer Dependencies -->
 ## Peer Dependencies